Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 • Purulent tissue infection.

-It is contraindicated to take an antibacterial drug for men who are allergic to penicillin.
+It is contraindicated to take an antibacterial drug for men allergic to penicillin.
 Possible side effects: nausea, loose stools, skin rash.

-Analogs include Flemoxin, Ekobol, Amosin.
+Analogues include Flemoxin, Ecobol, Amosin.
 Amoxiclav (an antibiotic with clavulonic acid) is also often used to treat prostatitis.
 It is highly effective, since the acid provides an increase in bactericidal activity.

 The drug belongs to the third generation of cephalosporins.
 It is prescribed for the treatment of severe prolonged chronic prostatitis.
-The use of Cefotaxime as a second round of antibiotic therapy gives good results, even if the drugs of the penicillin, aminoglycoside, sulfanilamide series did not cope before.
+The use of Cefotaxime as a second round of antibiotic therapy gives good results, even if the drugs of the penicillin, aminoglycoside, sulfanilamide series have not coped before.

-It is produced in powders, which must be diluted with distillate or saline solution.
+Available in powders, which must be diluted with distillate or saline.
 It is administered intramuscularly or intravenously.
-Long-term action of the drug in serum Cefotaxime lasts up to 12 hours.
+The action of the drug is long in the blood serum of Cefotaxime lasts up to 12 hours.
 It penetrates well into tissues, quickly reduces the concentration of pathogens.

-The drug can be used to treat chronic or acute prostatitis complicated by genital infection, fungal infection.
+The drug can be used to treat chronic or acute prostatitis complicated by sexual infection, fungal infection.

 • Ceftriaxone.